adilyalcin/Keshif/README.md

 Keshif
 ======

-**Keshif** is a visual data browser that makes it easier to browse and understand your data.
+**Keshif** is a web-based tool that lets you browse and understand datasets easily.

-To start using Keshif
+To start using Keshif:
-* Get the source code from github.
+* Get the source code from github,
-* Explore the existing datasets and their source codes.
+* Explore the existing datasets and their source codes, and
 * Check out the [wiki](https://github.com/adilyalcin/Keshif/wiki).

 [![Demo](https://github.com/adilyalcin/Keshif/blob/master/demo/demo_img/demo.png)](http://keshif.me)